alexpuente0/alexpuente0/README.md

 - 🔭 Worked +10 years in Human Resources, and at least half of that as a Tech Recruiter.

-- 🌱 Currently trying my luck as a Web Developer and loving JavaScript!
+- 🌱 Currently a Web Developer and loving Ruby on Rails and JavaScript!

 - 📫 Reach me @ **manu.puente@hotmail.com**